denschwarz/PPT-Analysis/README.md

 It defines a list of file names, you also find the correct weight for every process, the relevant channels and an hist index which defines what process a file belongs to.

 # to do:
-- add more comments
-- translate everything to german/english
 - construct more sample histograms
 - better way to implement plotter?